Gentle Morning Kitchari (One Pot, Vegan, GF)

-I learned about kitchari from the cookbook “Power Plates,” which was written by my friend Gena.
+I first learned about kitchari from the cookbook “Power Plates,” which was written by my friend Gena.
 It’s an Indian dish that’s commonly used in Ayurvedic healing, and I can understand why.
 It makes your body feel like you’ve been detoxed, but it tastes like something you’ll want to make over and over again!

 Notes on Ingredients